hyphacoop/handbook/guides.md

 members.
 Skip the steps below at your discretion for low-stakes topics.

 - Try to announce your intention to schedule a meeting on a topic and ask who's interested in participating.
-Allow a day for people to respond.
+Allow _at least_ 48 hours for people to respond.
 - Consider who might be most interested and what timing might work for them.
   - Check the [monthly `availability` calendar for travel/vacation plans][availability].